-There are no server dependencies, MS Office licenses, or third party software required.
-WebViewer will directly convert
+There are no server dependencies, Microsoft Office licenses, or third-party software required.
+PDFTron WebViewer directly converts

-Check out a MS Office viewer demo of what we'll be building.
-(Try opening a local file to see it in action -- or pick one of the samples.)
+Check out a Microsoft Office viewer demo of what we'll build.
+(Try opening a local file to see it in action -- or pick a sample.)

 The source code for this Angular project is available in our Git repo.
 Here's what it looks like:

 Beyond just viewing Office documents, WebViewer supports additional functionality, such as pure client-side annotation , editing , manipulation , redaction , forms , and much more .
-It can also be connected to a backend to enable real-time collaboration .
+It also connects to a backend to enable real-time collaboration .